jayaaiyappan/Sentence-Segmentation/README.md

 # Sentence-Segmentation
-Gtets noun, verb , noun phrases and verb phrases from a sentence.
+Gets noun, verb , noun phrases and verb phrases from a sentence.